Pilae & arched breakwaters

 Soles, Soli, Soloi, Pompeiopolis Mezitli, west of Mersin; concrete poured into ashlar cells TR: South ?
 15

-Caesarea Palaestinae, Cesaree, Ace, Sebastos Qesaria, Caesarea Maritima, Roman port of Herod, built from 22 to 15 BC, with Drusion lighthouse; concrete poured into timber caissons Israel 14 7
+Caesarea Palaestinae, Cesaree, Ace, Sebastos Qesaria, Caesarea Maritima, Roman port of Herod, built from 22 to 15 BC, with Drusion lighthouse; concrete poured into wooden caissons Israel 14 7

 Apollonia, Sozousa Arsuf Israel

-Alexandria, Portus Magnus and its Pharos, home port of Classis Alexandrina fleet Alexandria, also called « Le Phare », The Pharos; concrete poured into timber caissons Egypt: Med Sea 15 8
+Alexandria, Portus Magnus and its Pharos, home port of Classis Alexandrina fleet Alexandria, also called « Le Phare », The Pharos; concrete poured into wooden caissons Egypt: Med Sea 15 8

 Alexandria Alexandria, SE of Fort Qait Bey Egypt: Med Sea